FuyuMai12/alice_engine/README.md

   - `x_radius` (any non-negative number, `-1` for infinity).
   - `y_radius` (ditto).
   - `speed` (action speed, deciding how much behind that action would take the character backward in the queue).
-- Optional stats: TBD.
+- Optional stats:

-Our vision aims to have the actions only using the mandatory stats and the document-defined optional stats (i.e. cannot define custom names), and no overload programming is needed for the action behavior.
-This can change in the future.
+  - `args`: a mapping of custom arguments that should be used for specific behaviors.
+- Mandatory behavioral functions:
+  - `rollback`: undo all effects being active by the action.
+  - `passive`: proc exactly one upon learning/upgrading the action - this is used for purely passive actions (i.e. stat sticks).
+  - `active`: proc when being used as an active action.
+  - `on_strike`: proc when attacking a target (might be redundant with `active`, might be not).
+  - `on_struck`: proc when being attacked (i.e. reflecting damage actions).

+***Issues:*** This idea cannot yet implement a certain skill in that certain 2nd RPG, where the user "hides" in their first turn and then backstab in their second one.

-The library will have two default skills: attack (basic attack) and defend (skip).
+The library will have two default actions: attack (basic attack) and defend (skip).
+They are implemented as inherited class of the action base class.

 # Checklist